webgriffe/in-memory-repository/README.md

 # Doctrine "in-memory" Repository

 This library is an "in-memory" implementation of the `Doctrine\Persistence\ObjectRepository` interface.
-It can be used for to unit test components which depends on Doctrine repositories without involving a real database.
+It can be used to unit test components which depends on Doctrine repositories without involving a real database.

 ## Installation